cseanburns/systems-librarianship/src/4d-basic-opac.md

 ## Modifications

-Replace my IP address (11.111.222.222) above with your IP address.
+Replace the example IP address
+(11.111.222.222 above)
+with the external IP address
+of your machine.
 Add more records,
 using MySQL,
 to your **books** table,